Carpal Tunnel Syndrome

 Moderate Carpal Tunnel Syndrome

-There is constant parathesia, interfering with activities of daily living or causing considerable sleep disturbance.
+- There is constant paraesthesia, interfering with activities of daily living or causing considerable sleep disturbance.
 The symptoms may be relieved by clenching or shaking the hand.

 Severe Carpal Tunnel Syndrome

 - The patient has constant numbness or pain, with weakness or wasting of the thumb muscles.

 Mild cases with intermittent symptoms causing little or no interference with sleep or activities require no treatment.